Dear All,

 From India, Coimbatore

-1. This would stop your inactivity
+1. It would prevent your inactivity.

 From India, Tiruppur